Schedule AnAppointment

 Some people like to play white noise machines to help their babies sleep, but other people are concerned that they could be too loud.
 White noise machines are fine as long as the noise is lower than 60 decibels, they aren’t placed right near the crib, and you don’t run them constantly.

-Some people like to place them right next to a baby’s crib and play them at top volume, since some guides encourage parents to use them to mask noises coming from outside the child’s room.
+Some people like to place them right next to a child’s bed and play them at top volume, since some guides encourage parents to use them to mask noises coming from outside the child’s room.
 This isn’t safe, though.
-Some of these noise machines can get up to 85 dB, and prolonged exposure can end up damaging a baby’s ear.
+Some of these noise machines can get up to 85 dB, and prolonged exposure can end up damaging a child’s ear.

-Even everyday noises in your home or neighborhood that are fine for you are too loud for your baby.
+Even everyday noises in your home or neighborhood that are fine for you are too loud for your child.
 For example, a vacuum cleaner runs at 70 dB, and a city street can get up 90 dB.
-Make sure to keep your baby in a separate room if you have to run something loud in the house, and keep their outdoor noise exposure to a minimum.
+Make sure to keep your child in a separate room if you have to run something loud in the house, and keep their outdoor noise exposure to a minimum.

-If you can’t avoid taking your infant somewhere loud, you can always get them hearing protection, like headphones, CEENTA Audiologist Alli Vollmer, AuD, said.
+If you can’t avoid taking your infant somewhere loud, you can always get them hearing protection like headphones.

-Your baby’s hearing is very important.
+Your child’s hearing is very important.
 If you are ever concerned about it, don’t hesitate to make a pediatric hearing test appointment at CEENTA.

 This blog is for informational purposes only.
 For specific medical questions, please consult your doctor.
-Dr. Vollmer sees patients in our SouthPark office.
 Do you need a hearing appointment?
 Call 704-295-3000.